seanmwinn/cilium-hands-on-lab/README.md

 The `kubectl` Kubernetes client will be used throughout the exercises to interact with the Kubernetes API.
 If you already have the latest version installed, you can skip this section.
+If none of the provided installation methods apply for your environment, visit the [Official Installation Guide](https://kubernetes.io/docs/tasks/tools/install-kubectl/).

 To check your current version run: